This two-year part-time programme is a core practitioner training leading to qualification as a general counsellor.

 If you are not yet qualified as a general counsellor and are interested in specialising in psychosexual and relationship therapy from the start of your therapy career, your qualification pathway with CICS starts with the CICS Diploma in Pluralistic Psychotherapy.

 The therapeutic theoretical orientation of our institute is Pluralism, based on the work of Professor Mick Cooper and John McLeod.
 Founded on person centred principles, pluralism is based on the fundamental assumption that no one therapeutic approach has the monopoly on understanding the causes of distress or on the most helpful therapeutic responses.
 Instead, it suggests that different clients are likely to want, and benefit from, different things in therapy.
-Pluralism allows for a range of therapeutic approaches to best serve each unique client, whilst maintaining the centrality of the client, relational working and the therapeutic alliance to all counselling and psychotherapy work.
+Pluralism allows for a range of therapeutic approaches to best serve each unique client, whilst maintaining the centrality of the client, relational working and the therapeutic alliance to all counselling and psychotherapy work

 Course Overview